psycry/flutter_consent_flow/README.md

 # Flutter Consent Flow ⚒
-A Flutter utility library for handling regulatory frameworks and geolocation permissions.
-This library provides methods to identify the relevant regulatory framework based on the user's location and check geolocation permissions on the device.
+This library provides methods to identify the relevant regulatory framework based on the user's IP or location and request consent from the user.
+It can detect users who fall into the following categories:
+- GDPR
+- CCPA
+- LGPD

+We use [Nominatim API](https://nominatim.org/release-docs/latest/api/Overview/),  [ipgeolocation API](https://ipgeolocation.io) & [Geocoder](https://pub.dev/packages/flutter_geocoder) for detect these data.

 ## Getting Started 🚀